Doug Baldwin: 2018 season

 Baldwin suffered an elbow injury early in Week 1 of the 2018 season, limiting him to just six receptions for 42 yards through the first five weeks.
 In Week 6, he had six receptions for 91 yards in the 27–3 win over Oakland, but re-aggravated the elbow.
 In Week 15, against the San Francisco 49ers, he had two receiving touchdowns in the 26–23 loss.
 In the following game against the Kansas City Chiefs, he had seven receptions for 126 receiving yards and a touchdown in the 38–31 victory.
-He finished the 2018 season with 37 receptions for 388 receiving yards and two touchdowns.
+He finished the 2018 season with 50 receptions for 618 receiving yards and five touchdowns.
 The Seahawks made the playoffs and faced off against the Dallas Cowboys in the Wild Card Round.
 In the 24–22 loss, Baldwin had three receptions for 32 yards in what would be his final game in the NFL.

 On May 9, 2019, the Seahawks released Baldwin with a failed physical designation.

 On May 12, 2019, Baldwin announced his retirement on Twitter.